In April 2017, we were commissioned to provide Bath and North East Somerset Community Health and Care Services across the county.

 As part of our three-year ‘roadmap’ – our plan to deliver improvements to services – we’ve been reviewing and understanding how services work across the county, building a service model which provides a fair and equitable service for everyone and focuses on improving outcomes and keeping people well.

-Reablement services provide personal care, help with daily living activities and practical tasks for around six weeks after returning home from hospital or after an illness or fall.
+Reablement services provide personal care, help with daily living activities and practical tasks for a few weeks after returning home from hospital or after an illness or fall.
 The support is designed to encourage confidence and rebuild the skills people need to continue to live as independently as possible at home and take back control over their own health.

 One challenge is that the service had grown organically over many years, with an ageing population placing increasing demands.
 We found that the service was working in different ways in different areas with the result that each of the three teams weren’t seeing the same number of patients, and in some areas patients were being added to a waiting list while other areas had spare capacity.